Israel, Turkey row over Zionism deepens rift between ex-allies

 Turkey, which was established as a republic after the Ottoman Empire collapsed, denies those killings were genocide and says both sides lost lives in internecine fighting during the chaos of war.

-(Writing by Ori Lewis and Ayla Jean Yackley in Istanbul; additional reporting by Jeff Mason in Washington; Editing by Andrew Heavens and Lisa Shumaker)
+Writing by Ori Lewis and Ayla Jean Yackley in Istanbul, Editing by Andrew Heavens

-This story was corrected to change wording in paragraph 7 to "comparison to fascism" from "'comparison to Nazism'" after Israeli PM's office corrected statement